 Saturday’s packed lineup includes:

 - 8 a.m.-10:30 a.m. – Concho River Run.
 The theme is “Pirates and Mermaids,” with street performers dressed as each along the route.
 Registration information for the 5K run will be announced July 21.
 The entry fee will be $15 plus additional fees.
 A free family concert will be offered at the finish line at the RiverStage.

 - 10 a.m.-noon – A three-player scramble golf tournament, Santa Fe Golf Course.
 Registration is $25 per player at the course’s clubhouse at 111W.
 Veterans Memorial Drive (formerly River Drive).

-- 10 a.m.-6 p.m. – Kids Court, featuring a petting zoo, pony rides, laser tag, bounce houses (including a large slide and maze), a sandbox and games in the former Neff’s Park area.
+- 10 a.m.-7 p.m. – Kids Court, featuring a petting zoo, pony rides, at least seven bounce houses (including two large inflatables), a sandbox and games in the former Neff’s Park area.
 Unlimited access bracelets will be available for $5.

 - 1 p.m.-7 p.m. – Vega washer-pitching tournament in the games court in The Bosque.
 Registration is $40 per team.
 For more information, visit the Vega Washer Pitching Facebook page.

 - 6 p.m.-11:30 p.m. – Randy Rogers Band performs at the RiverStage with special guest Kyle Park opening the show.
 General admission tickets are $20 at roadhousetickets.com

 In the event of inclement weather, Foster Communications Coliseum will accommodate the concerts.
 All other events are subject to a schedule change because of weather.